The Water Quality Improvement Plan Development

-These agencies need the public’s help to ensure the new Water Quality Improvement Plans will be as strong and successful as possible.
-The plan development process is required by new stormwater regulations adopted by the Regional Water Quality Control Board.
-The regulations require a broad public participation process and a solicitation of data, information, and recommendations, all of which will be considered for incorporation into final plans scheduled to be submitted to the Board by June 27, 2015.
+The participating agencies developing the WQIP include the City of Oceanside, City of Vista, the County of San Diego and Caltrans.
+The WQIP development process is required by new storm water regulations adopted by the Regional Water Quality Control Board.
+The regulations include a broad public participation process and a solicitation of data, information, and recommendations, all of which will be considered for incorporation into final plans scheduled to be submitted to the Regional Board by June 27, 2015.

 October 7 Workshop Materials